tspng/gigabyte-z390-m-gaming-opencore/README.md

 # OpenCore Gigabyte Z390 M Gaming Hackintosh Build

-Running macOS Big Sur version `12.6`
+Running macOS Ventura version `13.5`

 ![about this Mac](img/about_this_mac.png)